MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/common-config-windows-updates.md

 ### Control feature version

 A [Feature update policy](/mem/intune/protect/windows-10-feature-updates) can be configured to set devices to a particular version of Windows.
-If the devices targeted are running an older version they will update to the specified version.
-If devices are running the specified version or newer, they will not perform any feature updates.
+Devices running older versions of Windows will update to the specified version.
+Devices with newer versions of Windows won't perform any feature updates.

 To set a feature update policy: